Debt Consolidation: How Does It Work, and Is It Right for Me?

-Debt consolidation is a way to refinance your debt by taking all your unsecured debts and combining them into one payment.
-There are a few different ways you can do this, like taking out a debt consolidation loan or through a credit card balance transfer.
+Debt consolidation is a way to refinance your debt by taking secured and unsecured debts and combining them into a single monthly payment.
+You can do this in a few ways, including taking out a debt consolidation loan, securing a personal line of credit or performing a credit card balance transfer.

 How does debt consolidation work?

-Debt consolidation combines your high-interest loans into a single payment that has a lower interest rate.
-The idea is to simplify your debt payment by focusing on one, new loan payment.
+Debt consolidation combines your high-interest loans into a single payment that has a lower interest rate or annual percentage rate (APR).
+The idea is to simplify your debt payment by focusing on one new loan payment.

-Debt consolidation can help reduce the amount you’ll pay in interest during the lifetime of your loans, which can help save you money.
-It can also help you pay off your debt faster.
+Debt consolidation can help reduce the amount you’ll pay in interest during the life of your current loans, which can help save you money.
+It can also help you pay off your higher-interest debt faster.

-- Debt consolidation loan: You take out a fixed-rate loan to pay off all your existing debts.
-Then, you pay back the loan over a specified amount of time.
-Because the loan has a “fixed rate,” your monthly payments stay the same throughout the lifetime of the loan.
+Debt consolidation loan: You take out a fixed-rate loan to pay off all your existing debts.
+You can get the loan from a local bank or credit union or even through an online loan company.
+You often have the option of having the loan deposited into your bank account in several business days or automatically disbursed to your creditors.
+Then, you repay the loan over a specified amount of time.
+Because this is a fixed-rate loan, your monthly payments stay the same throughout the loan term.

-Other ways to consolidate debt include using a home equity loan or a 401k loan, though these can come with additional risks.
+Other ways to consolidate debt include using a home equity loan, a home equity line of credit (HELOC) or a 401(k) loan.

 The benefits of a debt consolidation loan are having one constant loan payment amount and, often, a lower interest rate than what you were paying before.

-A balance transfer is a way to move your existing debt to a credit card with a lower introductory interest rate (often called a promotional rate).
-If you’re able to transfer your entire balance, you then have a single payment to focus on.
-You also have a specified amount of time to repay your balance before the introductory interest rate expires.
+A balance transfer is a way to move your existing debt to a credit card with a lower introductory interest rate — often called a promotional rate.
+If you can transfer all your balances, you’ll have a single payment to focus on.
+You also have a specified time to repay your balance before the introductory interest rate expires.

-Keep in mind: Once the introductory interest rate expires, you should expect to face a higher APR.
-Read the fine print carefully because you may also face penalties and could lose out on the entire introductory offer if you miss even one payment.
+Once the introductory interest rate expires, you should expect to face a higher APR.
+This post-promotion APR will be listed in the credit card terms you agree to.
+Read the fine print carefully because you may face penalties and could lose out on the introductory offer entirely if you miss even one payment.

-Most people use debt consolidation for credit cards, but you can use it for most types of unsecured debt, including:
+Many people use debt consolidation for credit cards, but you can use it for many types of secured and unsecured debt, including:

-Debt consolidation isn’t right for everyone; it’s typically best for people with a reasonable amount of debt who are looking to simplify payments.
-Debt consolidation is also a good option if you have a decent good credit score and a plan to pay off your debt in a timely manner.
+Debt consolidation isn’t for everyone; it typically works well for people with a reasonable amount of debt who are looking to simplify payments.
+Debt consolidation is also a solid option if you have a good credit score and a plan to pay off your debt in a timely manner.

-Whichever option you choose, debt consolidation works if you make a solid plan on paying it back.
-If you fear falling behind on payments and are fairly certain that having one lower payment will help you tackle your debt, then consolidating your loans can help.
+Whichever option you choose, debt consolidation works if you make a solid plan to pay it back.
+If you fear falling behind on credit cards and other payments and are certain that having one lower payment will help you tackle your debt, then consolidating your loans can help.

 What’s the downside to debt consolidation?